 After a quick review and a grimaced expression by the physician assistant, I was referred to another Doctor the following day and told that if the wound deteriorated to go straight to the nearest hospital Emergency Room.

-(I'll always have you)...says the spider...
+Just like a tattoo I'll always have you (I'll always have you)...says the spider...

 Day 3: Thursday, August 1st, 2013...